nearora/kubernetes-dev-cluster/README.md

 ... to forward host port 8080 to port 8080 on the guest.

-To check if this worked, you can borrow the test demonstrated in [the previous section](#using-ssh-command-line-options)
+To check if this worked, you can use the test demonstrated in [the previous section](#using-ssh-command-line-options)

 #### Make a Change to _config.rb_